manwar/theweeklychallenge/content/blog/perl-weekly-challenge-364.md

 3. Search: main menu `SEARCH`
 4. Sponsors: main menu `INFO` -> `SPONSORS`

-As you know, currently we have no sponsor for the monthly prize.
-So the first two months of 2026, I delayed the declaration of the monthly champions.
-Couple of weeks ago, a fellow team member and respected member of Perl community offered to sponsor the monthly prize money.
-I will share the details when things settled down.

 #### Sponsorship Update:

 As many of you know, we currently lack a sponsor for the monthly prize.
 This led to a delay in declaring the champions for the first two months of 2026.
 Fortunately, a respected member of Perl community recently offered to sponsor the prize money.
 I will share more details once everything is finalised.